Blast kills hundreds at Gaza hospital; Hamas and Israel trade blame, as Biden heads to Mideast

 The U.N. agency for Palestinians said more than 400,000 displaced people are crowded into schools and other facilities in the south with little food or water.

-Israel opened a water line into the south for three hours that benefitted only 14 percent of Gaza’s population, the U.N. said.
+Israel opened a water line into the south for three hours that benefited only 14 percent of Gaza’s population, the U.N. said.

 At the Rafah crossing, Gaza's only connection to Egypt, truckloads of aid were waiting to enter.
 The World Food Program said that it had more than 300 tons of food waiting to cross into Gaza.
 Civilians with foreign citizenship — many of them Palestinians with dual nationalities — also waited in Rafah, desperate to get out.